dapr/docs/daprdocs/content/en/operations/components/pluggable-components/pluggable-components-registration.md

 By default, Dapr looks for [Unix Domain Socket][uds] files in the folder in `/tmp/dapr-components-sockets`.

-The name of the file without any extension is the name of the component.
-For example, for `memstore.sock`, the component name is `memstore`.
+Filenames in this folder are significant for component registration.
+They must be formed by appending the component's name with a file extension of your choice, more commonly `.sock`.
+For example, the filename `memstore.sock` is a valid UDS file name for a component named `memstore`.

 Since you are running Dapr in the same host as the component, verify this folder and the files within it are accessible and writable by both your component and Dapr.